 Just as you cannot separate attacking one particular character of a person without at the same time attacking the whole person, so too we cannot break one Law without in essence, breaking them all—offending the whole character of God.
 Because God is infinite and eternal, an offense against Him is one deserving infinite and eternal punishment.

 All sin is ultimately committed against a holy and righteous God.
-Sin brings condemnation (Romans 6:23) and Spiritual Bondage (Romans 6:16).
+Thus, sin brings condemnation (Romans 6:23) and Spiritual Bondage (Romans 6:16).

 The Bible often describes sin as the “works of the flesh”—referring to our fallen nature under Adam.